LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 Before trying to answer those questions, what data about membership would be actually useful for the library service?

-Just having counts of membership, active or otherwise, are not useful.
+Counts of membership, active or otherwise, are not useful.
 They may go up or down, but that could reflect the changing services people use.
-It may be interesting to compare between library services, but any differences could be from different definitions of membership.
+It may seem interesting to compare counts between library services, but it's not operationally useful.
+Any differences could be from different definitions of membership, or just geographic or socioeconomic factors within the relevant authorities.

 Data that is genuinely useful is knowing where in your authority you have the most or least members.
 Those differences could be for a variety of reasons: